 In effect, we’re left with the same problems that existed before the creation and implementation of the HITRUST CSF—which is actually structured on ISO 27001 and contains additional guidance from ISO 27002 and multiple other relevant authoritative sources such as HIPAA, NIST SP 800-53, CMS IS ARS, PCI DSS and the NIST Cybersecurity Framework—and its assessment through the HITRUST CSF Assurance Program: a lack of comprehensiveness and prescription in the control requirements; little or no U.S. healthcare industry context; lack of comprehensiveness related to regulations, legislation and other relevant requirements such as leading practice frameworks; and uncertain rigor and approach to the assessments including limited quality control.

-As an example of how high-level control requirements can benefit from the context, comprehensiveness and rigor of the HITRUST CSF and CSF Assurance Program, one only has to look at the ongoing joint initiative between AICPA and HITRUST on using the HITRUST CSF to support SOC 2 assessments against the Trust Principles and Criteria.
-This ensures a standardized set of healthcare-relevant control requirements are identified for each criterion, and the assessment of these controls are conducted with a specific approach and level of rigor that provides relying entities, including regulators and other third parties, with accurate, consistent and repeatable assurances.
+As an example of how high-level control requirements can benefit from the context, comprehensiveness and rigor of the HITRUST CSF and CSF Assurance Program, one only has to look at the joint initiative between AICPA and HITRUST on using the HITRUST CSF to support SOC 2 assessments against the Trust Principles and Criteria.
+This ensures a standardized set of industry-relevant control requirements are identified for each criterion, and the assessment of these controls are conducted with a specific approach and level of rigor that provides relying entities, including regulators and other third parties, with accurate, consistent and repeatable assurances.

 The best treatment on why one would choose the HITRUST CSF over ISO can be found in the risk framework analysis presented by HCSC and Children’s Health Dallas Selecting a Healthcare Information Security Risk Management Framework in a Cyber World.
 For more information on the HITRUST RMF, refer to the HITRUST RMF Whitepaper.